- Snorkel with colourful marine life on the one and only Great Barrier Reef

 - Take an epic boat trip through the turquoise waters round the Gili Islands

 - Spend two days exploring K'gari by 4x4 and camping out under the stars

 - Discover unique animals and stunning landscapes in Monteverde’s pristine cloud forest

 Who says you have to break the bank to go round the world?
 This affordable trip takes you to four of the most amazing countries on Earth, with no compromise on experience.
-Bliss out on beautiful Thai beaches, learn to surf in Bali, party with the sand between your toes on Gili Trawangan, camp out under the stars on Fraser Island, snorkel with thousands of colourful fish on the Great Barrier Reef, spot exotic wildlife in Costa Rica and much, much more.
+Bliss out on beautiful Thai beaches, learn to surf in Bali, party with the sand between your toes on Gili Trawangan, camp out under the stars on K'gari (previously known as Fraser Island), snorkel with thousands of colourful fish on the Great Barrier Reef, spot exotic wildlife in Costa Rica and much, much more.
 Loads of add-on activities if you want to stretch the budget and a fully customisable itinerary means you can build the perfect trip for you – what’s not to love?

 Want to find out more?

 Explore four of the most amazing countries on Earth on this epic round the world trip.
 Classic backpacker destinations and some off the beaten track gems combine to make the adventure of a lifetime.

 We know that everybody’s perfect trip is different, so if you want to take out or add in any destinations, just let us know!
 We can work together to build the adventure to suit you and your budget.

 Thailand (8 days) – Bali (8 days) – Australia (21 days) – Costa Rica (14 days)